dax2367/ExoticRides/README.md

 # ExoticRides
-Calculates charges, discounts, for customer and accumulating hours, totals charges and average charges for business..
+Calculates charges, discounts, for customer and accumulating hours, total charges and average charges for business.